dam/viral-loops-rails/README.md

     $ bundle install

-Then, create an intializer in your Rails application with the following code:
+Then, create an initializer in your Rails application with the following code:

 ```ruby
 require 'viral_loops_rails'